michaelvl/osm-analytic-tracker/kubernetes/README.md

 no changesets will be shown and the status on the right side will show a 'Loading...' message.

-To begin tracking minutely diffs and analyze them, you need to deploy the diff-tracker and worker pods as follows:
+To begin tracking minutely diffs and analyse them, you need to deploy the diff-tracker and worker pods as follows:

 ```